Deploy an EVM contract

 Deployed to

-– that's your contract address.
-Export it as a variable:export CONTRACT_ADDRESS=my-contract-address
+—that's your contract address.
+Set it as an environment variable:export CONTRACT_ADDRESS=my-contract-address

 To verify that the contract has been deployed on the address from the previous step, run this: